 A. Yes.
 This is explicitly recognized in the Intellectual Property Code, which states that “Any foreging national or juridical person who meets the requirements of Sec.
 3 of this Act and does not engage in business i the Philippines may bring a civil or administrative action hereunder for opposition, cancellation, infringement, unfair competition, or false designation of origin and false description, whether or not it is licensed to do business in the Philippines.
 This provision has been in accordance with the previous rulings of our Supreme Court in this regard.

 “The disability under Section 69 of the Corporation Law of an unlicensed foreign corporation refers to transacting business in the Philippines and maintaining a ‘suit for the recovery of any debt, claim, or demand whatever’ arising from its transacting business in the Philippines.
-In another case, our Supreme Court precisely rejected a reading of Section 69 of the Corporation Law as ‘would give it a literal meaning’, i. e., ‘No foreign corporation shall be permitted by itself or assignee any suit for the recovery of any deed, claim, or demand unless it shall have the license prescribed by Section 68 of the Law.
+In another case, our Supreme Court precisely rejected a reading of Section 69 of the Corporation Law as ‘would give it a literal meaning’, i.
+Look at the luck can be a cube activity online book of ra. e., ‘No foreign corporation shall be permitted by itself or assignee any suit for the recovery of any deed, claim, or demand unless it shall have the license prescribed by Section 68 of the Law.
 ‘The effect of the statute,’ declared the Supreme Court, ‘preventing foreign corporations from doing business and from bringing actions in the local courts, except on compliance with elaborate requirements, must not be unduly extended or improperly applied.

 Our Supreme Court made it clear that “the disability of a foreign corporation from suing in the Philippines is limited to suits ‘to enforce any legal or contract rights arising from, or growing out, of any business which it has transacted in the Philippine Islands.’ . . .
 On the other hand, where the purpose of a suit is ‘to protect its reputation, its corporate name, its goodwill, whenever that reputation, corporate name or goodwill have, through the natural development of its trade, established themselves,’ an unlicensed foreign corporation may sue in the Philippines”.